NURSING 7111 - Advanced Burns Nursing

 General Course Information

-Course Code NURSING 7111 Course Advanced Burns Nursing Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Flexible delivery mode with online classroom tutorials Prerequisites NURSING 7110 Fundamentals of Burns Nursing Restrictions Available to M.NursSc students only Course Description This course will further develop nursing and medical science in relation to burn management and examine advanced principles of burn nursing in the adult and paediatric settings.
+Course Code NURSING 7111 Course Advanced Burns Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Flexible delivery mode with online classroom tutorials Prerequisites NURSING 7110 Fundamentals of Burns Nursing Restrictions Available to M.NursSc students only Course Description This course will further develop nursing and medical science in relation to burn management and examine advanced principles of burn nursing in the adult and paediatric settings.
 This course will examine the holistic needs of the burn injured patient, with a major focus on the role of the multidisciplinary team in burn care.
 It will have both theoretical and clinical components supported by online tutorials.
 Topics will include transcultural nursing, physical therapy, infection control, psychological and psychosocial issues, reconstructive surgery and case management.
 Students will continue to complete a range of clinical competencies throughout the course.